Research, development and piloting

 Grant for research and creation of new knowledge

 Tekes grants are intended for R&D by companies that generates new knowledge and competencies, but not a finished product or service at this stage.
-Tekes will pay the grant to the company in arrears, based on the reported actual costs.

 The amount of the grant